• My Story

 Which is Best: Weight Watchers Vs Slimming World!
 Check out my thoughts and learn which I chose to help me lose weight this year!

-Secondary Adrenal Insufficiency And Weight Loss
+Secondary Adrenal Insufficiency and Weight Loss

 Managing Adrenal Insufficiency is not an easy task.
 I have to always be aware of my cortisol levels and because there is no quick test like a blood sugar test (for diabetics) I have to go by my symptoms and how I feel.